Northern rough-winged swallow: Diet

 When foraging, their flight paths are low and direct.
 They fly with slow, deep wingbeats interspersed with periods of gliding.
 They usually feed over water and occasionally over land.
 They are insectivores, feeding almost exclusively on flying insects.
 Although this is true, there is a report of some feeding on cracked corn.
 To drink, they skim the surface of the water with their wing and then drink on their wing.

-Status
+Conservation status

 The northern rough-winged swallow is classified as least concern by the IUCN.
 Although its population is declining, it is not declining fast enough nor is its range small enough to justify a classification of vulnerable.
-In addition, this species is estimated to be composed of about 15 million individual birds, so it is not vulnerable under the population size criterion.
+In addition, its population is estimated to be 27 million mature individuals as of 2025, so it is not vulnerable under the population size criterion.
 This swallow has been found to adapt well to humans and sometimes nests in artificial cavities created by them.